mbilalnust/Customer-Segmentation-Advanced/README.md

 ![Getting Started](img/com2d2.png)

-As a preview, we will provide a comparison of 2D representations (PCA) of the different models created.
-Additionally, you will learn about dimensionality reduction techniques such as PCA, t-SNE, and MCA, with results included.
+I'll provide a comparison of 2D representations (PCA) of the different models I created.
+You'll also find my work with dimensionality reduction techniques such as PCA, t-SNE, and MCA, with results included.

 ![Getting Started](img/METH.png)

-**Important Note**: This project does not cover the exploratory data analysis (EDA) phase or variable selection, which are crucial steps in such projects.
+**Important Note**: In this project, I focus on the clustering methods rather than the exploratory data analysis (EDA) phase or variable selection, though these are crucial steps in such projects.

 ## Data

-The original data used in this project is from a public Kaggle dataset called "Banking Dataset - Marketing Targets."
-Each row in this dataset contains information about a company's customers, including both numerical and categorical fields.
-This diversity in data types opens up various approaches to the problem.
+I'm using data from a public Kaggle dataset called "Banking Dataset - Marketing Targets."
+Each row contains information about a company's customers, including both numerical and categorical fields.
+I chose this dataset because its diversity in data types allows me to demonstrate various approaches to the problem.

-For this project, we will focus on the first 8 columns of the dataset, which include:
+I focus on the first 8 columns of the dataset, which include:

 - `age` (numeric)
 - `job`: type of job (categorical)